Employee Health And Safety Policy - Northern Michigan University

 All University employees, full time, part time, temporary, casual labor, students.

 All employees are required to inform their immediate supervisor of any working condition which is likely to cause some bodily injury or illness.
-Supervisors are required to assess the danger to the employee using the Health and Safety Guidelines, or refer the issue to their supervisor, or the Director, Public Safety.
+Supervisors are required to assess the danger to the employee using the Job Safety Assessment (JSA Form) and applying it to the Health and Safety Guidelines, or refer the issue to their supervisor, or the NMU Safety Department.

 Employee Health And Safety , Procedure